weiping-bj/Data-Transfer-Cost-on-AWS/Compute/Lambda/Lambda-EN.md

 >Data transferred “in” to and “out” of your AWS Lambda functions, from outside the region the function executed, will be charged at the Amazon EC2 data transfer rates as listed under "[Data transfer](https://aws.amazon.com/ec2/pricing/on-demand/)".

 Which means that transferring data from Lambda functions to the Internet will incur standard Data Transfer Out charges, while accessing other AWS services in the same region will not incur charges.
-The following diagram illustrates an example in N.Virginia (us-east-1):
+The following figure illustrates an example in N.Virginia (us-east-1):

 ![Lambda to public resources](png/01.Function-Public.png)

 When accessing resources within other regions, inter-region data transfer costs are charged for Lambda functions.
-The diagram shows the data transfer cost between N.Virginia region (us-east-1) and Tokyo region (ap-northeast-1).
+The figure shows the data transfer cost between N.Virginia region (us-east-1) and Tokyo region (ap-northeast-1).

 [Back to Top](#summary)